 One of the factors driving the rise in EDR adoption is the rise in the number of endpoints attached to networks.
 Another major driver is the increased sophistication of cyberattacks, which often focus on endpoints as easier targets for infiltrating a network.

 New types of endpoints and endpoint attacks

 An average IT department manages thousands of endpoints across its network.
 These endpoints include not only desktops and servers, but laptops, tablets, smartphones, internet of things (IoT) devices, and even smart watches and digital assistants.
 The SANS Endpoint Protection and Response Survey reports that 44% of IT teams manage between 5,000 and 500,000 endpoints.
-Each of these endpoints can become an open door for a cyberattack.
+Each of these endpoints can become an open door for cyberattacks; therefore, endpoint visibility is critical.

 While today's antivirus solutions can identify and block many new types of malware, hackers are constantly creating more.
 Many types of malware are difficult to detect using standard methods.
 For example, fileless malware—a recent development—operates in the computer's memory, thus avoiding malware signature scanners.

 To bolster security, an IT department may implement a variety of endpoint security solutions, as well as other security applications, over time.
 However, multiple standalone security tools can complicate the threat detection and prevention process, especially if they overlap and produce similar security alerts.
 A better approach is an integrated endpoint security solution.

 EDR security provides an integrated hub for the collection, correlation, and analysis of endpoint data, as well as for coordinating alerts and responses to immediate threats.
 EDR tools have three basic components:

 Endpoint data collection agents.
 Software agents conduct endpoint monitoring and collect data—such as processes, connections, volume of activity, and data transfers—into a central database.